ForGoodTech/mozjpeg/wasm/README.md

    - `wasm/build/mozjpeg.wasm`
    - `wasm/demo/index.html`
    - `wasm/demo/demo.js`
-2. Open `index.html` in a browser and select an input image (PNG, BMP, etc.).
+2. Open `index.html` in a browser and select a JPEG image to recompress.
 3. Choose a JPEG quality and click **Compress** to download the resulting JPEG and view a preview.